-Warning, the review contains some spoilers about the series.
-If you are yet to watch this anime, think twice about what you are about to read as it may affect your viewing experience.
+Warning, this review contains no major spoilers, but does explain the basic premise of the series.
+If you are yet to watch this anime, reading the review may affect your viewing experience.

 Usagi Drop (UD) follows the story of Daikichi who becomes a guardian of Rin Kaga, a six-year old daughter of his grandfather and his housekeeper.
 This slice of life tale follows their everyday live with its own little quirks and merits.

 The plot of this series is not deeply though provoking, it deals with issues of parenthood (or guardianship in this case) such as dividing time for work and family, taking care of your sick child and raising your kid with no mother.
 It’s worth to note that the story is told from a rather sunny perspective.
 ‘Adopting’ a child brings a lot of monetary and personal issues which Daikichi handles like a pro.
 I am willing to bet that if a person would be put in a similar situation in real life, they would be way over their head than our main protagonist.
 Ahem!